-56.4 Means tests for independent ABSTUDY students
+56.4 Means tests for independent ABSTUDY students and Australian Apprentices

-Independent students applying for Living Allowance (plus Rent Assistance, Remote Area Allowance and Pharmaceutical Allowance) are subject to the following tests:
+Independent students and Australian Apprentices applying for Living Allowance (plus Rent Assistance, Remote Area Allowance and Pharmaceutical Allowance) are subject to the following tests:

-- Personal Assets Test (if the student is partnered, this test includes the assets of the person's partner); - Partner Income Test; and - Personal Income Test (with the exception of Independent students aged under 16 years, who are exempted from the Personal Income Test).
+- Personal Assets Test (if the student is partnered, this test includes the assets of the person's partner);

+- Partner Income Test; and

+- Personal Income Test.

+Independent students aged under 16 years are not subject to the Personal Income Test.